 Plan for happinessLifestyle

 It may sound simple, but thinking about what will bring you happiness in retirement is the key to getting more out of the next big chapter in your life.
 And that goes beyond just knowing you want to get out of the 9‑to‑5 grind or having a hobby to dabble in.
-Happiness in retirement is all about doing more of whatever it is that brings you true satisfaction — whether it be travel, pursuing a passion, spending time with family, volunteering, or even starting your own business.
+Happiness in retirement is about doing more of what brings you true satisfaction — whether it be travel, pursuing a passion, spending time with family, volunteering, or even starting your own business.

-“Pre-retirees should consider what kind of lifestyle they would enjoy, both in the short term and the long term,” says Tyler Wilkinson, chief financial officer of Soltis Investment Advisors in St. George, Utah.
+“Pre-retirees should consider what kind of lifestyle they would enjoy, both in the short term and the long term,” says Tyler Wilkinson, chief financial officer of Soltis Investment Advisors in St. George, Utah in an interview conducted by Athene.
 “That is really the crucial first step in planning for retirement.”

-Dreaming up your vision for the future is the fun part.
-After all, more than 60 percent of soon-to-be retirees in a recent survey conducted by Athene* said they expected the second half of their lives to be the best yet.
-But the key to connecting emotional fulfillment and financial well‑being is balance.
-Once you have a clear picture of what kind of lifestyle will bring you happiness in retirement, it’s essential to put a financial plan in place that can support those goals.
+Dreaming up your vision for the future is the fun part, but a key to connecting emotional fulfillment and financial well‑being is balance.
+Once you have a clear picture of the kind of lifestyle that will bring you happiness in retirement, it’s essential to put a financial plan in place that can help support those goals.

-Begin by taking inventory of what you have, says Scott M. Sadar, CFP, executive vice president at Somerset Wealth Strategies in Portland, Ore.
+Begin by taking inventory of what you have, shares Scott M. Sadar, CFP, executive vice president at Somerset Wealth Strategies in Portland, Ore in an interview conducted by Athene.
 “That includes assets you’ve earned or picked up along the way, and future income streams, like pensions.”
-Next, track your spending closely.
-Sadar says this will help you identify places where you’re currently overspending, so you can figure out how much of that money you could put toward retirement instead.
+Next, track your spending closely to help you identify places where you’re currently overspending.
+You can then figure out how much of that money you could put toward retirement instead.

 “The whole process of drilling down and really understanding how much you are going to need in retirement can be daunting,” says Sadar.
 But he emphasizes that planning is crucial to having the retirement you want.